-The University of Evansville is located on the east side of Evansville, Indiana, which is approximately 300 miles due south of Chicago, Illinois.
+The University of Southern Indiana is located on the west side of Evansville, Indiana, which is approximately 300 miles due south of Chicago, Illinois.

 The EAB staff is available to give special attention to individual needs.
 Campus orientation and mobility training are conducted by qualified staff personnel.

-Students are encouraged to utilize the University of Evansville’s campus services to learn personal interaction skills.
+Students are encouraged to utilize the University of Southern Indiana’s campus services to learn personal interaction skills.
 Recreation opportunities are also offered to encourage relaxation and social interaction.

 Students participating in the program will begin a discovery process to find the best match between their abilities and career opportunities to enable them to live as independently and productively as possible in the least restrictive environment.